Orange-OpenSource/conllueditor/README.md

 ![Edit screen (flat graph)](doc/graph.png)

 The table view is still *experimental*, all green fields can be edited:
+The shortcuts also work in table view, click on the ID of the word to modify via shortcuts (UPOS, XPOS, deprel, features) and type the short cut sequence.

 ![Edit screen (flat graph)](doc/table.png)